mansellrace/comelit-esphome/hardware.md

 But requiring more current generates more drop on the filter resistors, so the input voltage to the switching drops and the system collapses.
 With wemos consumption, the situation becomes unstable below 18v from the bus.

-In some systems on restarting the power supply creates a soft start, so sometimes the voltage can be below 18v.
+In some intercom systems, after a power failure, the power supply slowly switches the bus on, so sometimes the voltage can be below 18v.
-To protect the circuit, I added a protection stage that enables the switching regulator under certain conditions.
+To protect the circuit, I added a protection stage that enables the switching regulator only under certain conditions.

 The heart of this circuit is a comparator made with LM2903.
-It compares the voltage across the capacitors feeding the switching integrated with a reference obtained with zener stabilization. there is also a hysteresis.
-The circuit enables the switching integrated when the input voltage is at least 20.5v and when it is stable for a few seconds.
+It compares the voltage across the capacitors that feeding the switching ic with a reference obtained with zener stabilization.
+There is also a hysteresis.
+The circuit enables the switching ic when the input voltage is at least 20.5v and when it is stable for a few seconds.
 After enabling it, the turn-off threshold is lowered by D5, R14 to about 18v.
 In this way, the circuit never becomes unstable.